 - U.S. citizenship or U.S. Territories and Pacific Jurisdictions residency;

 - At least two (2) years of college from an accredited academic institution and a minimum of two (2) years paid work experience in public health, behavioral health, clinical or social science areas; or a Bachelors degree or higher from an accredited college or university with an emphasis in public health, behavioral health, clinical or social science areas;

 - Two letters of recommendation from an academic and/or professional reference;

-- A detailed essay or paper of no more than two pages on why the candidate should be selected for the internship, and how selection would support his or her career goals (to be completed through the online application); and
+- a detailed essay of 500 words or less on why the candidate should be selected for the fellowship and how the selection would support his or her career goals; and

-- Experience in substance abuse prevention and/or behavioral health prevention/promotion.
+- a strong interest in the substance abuse prevention and behavioral health fields.

-Applications will be accepted from eligible candidates from Monday, December
+HOW TO APPLY: Applications will be accepted from eligible candidates from Monday, May 19, 2014 through Monday,

 ADDITIONAL INFORMATION: Please contact the Prevention Fellowship Program at (240) 485-1700, ext.
 3287 or by e-mail at email@example.com.